astropy/package-template/README.rst

-* (optional) If you are adopting the standard workflow used by `Astropy`_ with github, you will also want to set up a fork of the repo on your own account, by going to the github page https://github.com/astropy/yourpkg and clicking the "fork" button on the upper right.
+* (optional) If you are adopting the standard workflow used by `Astropy`_ with github, you will also want to set up a fork of the repo on your own account, by going to the Github page https://github.com/astropy/yourpkg and clicking the "fork" button on the upper right.
 Then run the following commands::

     git remote add origin git@github.com:yourgithubusername/yourpkg.git